 Marina Baranova started off with a short segment that sounded like an improvisation.
 While keeping the sustain pedal pressed, she sounded scarce tones, short motifs (or ornamented tones) or melody fragments at various pitches over the range of the keyboard.
 Between these motifs / toines, she was listening to the resonances, the harmonics, as they faded away in the instrument.
 It felt as if she was seeking the music, or the melody.
 At the same time, it forced the audience not just to listen to the key strokes, but to the rich set of resonance in the concert grand.
 This was an excellent way to capture the listener’s attention!

 Prelude — Allemande — Courante

-The Courante was carefully articulated and aptly ornamented: fluent playing, with a mellow, gentle keyboard touch.
-Gradually, the rhythmic swaying intensified, turned more accentuated, and almost unnoticeably, the playing appeared to pick up jazzy elements.
+The Courante was carefully articulated and aptly ornamented.
+It featured fluent playing, with a mellow, gentle keyboard touch.
+Gradually, the rhythmic swaying intensified, turned more accentuated.
+Almost unnoticeably, the playing appeared to pick up jazzy elements.

 Sarabande / Follia — Gigue

 With the “Follia” variations, the scope of the music opened up.
 Not just towards Jazz, but at the same time (as she later explained), Marina Baranova took inspirations from Rachmaninoff’s variations, with very virtuosic passagework, then moved into a segment that sounded a Mazurka by Frédéric Chopin, while keeping the skeleton of the bass line.
 Then, she seemed to move further back in time, dressing the theme into the costume of an Impromptu by Franz Schubert.
 Finally, the Gigue started off as fast, virtuosic piece, then turned more and more jazzy and humorous, up to an almost abrupt ending.
 Fascinating, overall!

 Hypersuite on Music by Jean-Philippe Rameau (1683 – 1764)